George Cadle Price: Early political career

 After receiving encouragement from Turton, Price ran for election to the Belize City Council in 1944 and 1947, being successful in 1947.
 Upon the formation of the People's Committee (PC) in 1950, Price was named its Assistant Secretary, and in a famous speech later that year claimed that "National Unity" propelled the PC's actions.
-With the formation of the PUP, Price's stature rose and he ascended through the party ranks until he became Party Leader following a leadership dispute in 1956.
+Later that year, in September of 1950, the PC was dissolved and in its place, Price, alongside other prominent Belizean activists John Smith, Leigh Richardson, and Philip Goldson, founded the People's United Party (PUP).
+With the formation of the PUP, Price's stature rose and he ascended through the party ranks until he became Party Leader following a leadership dispute with Leigh Richardson and Philip Goldson in 1956 over whether or not Belize should seek to join the West Indies Federation.
+Price vehemently opposed joining the federation, while Richardson and Goldson were in favor of it.
+Richardson and Goldson left the party following the dispute, leaving Price to assume the leadership of the PUP, a position he would hold until 1996.
+Following the dispute, Richardson and Goldson left the PUP went on to found the short-lived Honduran Independence Party (HIP) following a split in the party.